 - Admission is FREE – our Gift to the Community!

 - There is not an ATM on site.
 Many vendors can take only cash or check.

 - Pets are NOT allowed on the CNC grounds.

 - PLEASE CARPOOL!
-Space is limited in our lot, so please help us (and the earth) by carpooling!
+Space is limited in the lot, so please help carpool.